 ScholarMatch is the only major nonprofit that combines a crowdfunded scholarship platform with game-changing college access and career support for low-income youth.
 Our typical student comes from a family earning less than $25,000 per year and attends a high school with just one counselor per 500-800 students.

 Our unique approach is fueled by community engagement and focused on what our students need most: hands-on help applying to college, financial assistance with tuition, and a support system throughout college.

 Diana is a native Californian and a graduate of the University of Notre Dame.
 She holds Masters degrees from Saint Peters College and The London School of Economics.
 Her experiences in Teach For America, classroom teaching, and working abroad drive her passion for increasing access to higher education for under-resourced students.
 Since joining ScholarMatch in 2011, Diana has led it through gaining 501(c)3 status, significant program expansion, and becoming a sustainable, high-impact organization.
 She is committed to continually analyzing and improving ScholarMatch programs to achieve the best possible student outcomes.

-Senior Director of College Access
+Director of College Access

 Selina habla español y esta aqui para ayudarle.

 Monica is passionate about higher education and helping first-generation students achieve their college and professional goals.
 As a student in Southern California, she participated in a similar high school program called AVID (Advancement Via Individual Determination), which led to her admission to Saint Mary’s College of California.
 Monica has extensive experience in career advising for college students and nonprofit volunteering.
 Since joining the ScholarMatch team in 2014, she has spearheaded the expansion of our College to Career program—ensuring that all students are given the one-on-one support they need to graduate college and launch a successful career.